systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 At first I had some concerns about using a platform-specific CI/CD solution,
     worrying about portability and [vendor lock-in].
 However, I did find that there are now many open-source solutions (like [Gitea])
-    that can be used to run GitHub Actions workflows outside of GitHub platform itself.
+    that can be used to run GitHub Actions workflows outside of the GitHub platform itself.
 Otherwise GitHub Actions workflow are nice because of their simplicity and
     tight integration with other Git services.